microsoft/NLU.DevOps/docs/LuisSecrets.md

 # Configuring LUIS secrets

 Before using the NLU.DevOps tool, you need to supply subscription keys to be able to train or test LUIS.
-To split up the keys settings that are "safe" for check-in to source control and those that should remain secure, the NLU.DevOps tool splits the settings into the [`--service-settings`](Train.md#-e---service-settings) command line option, which points to a file that can be checked in to source control, and settings configured through [`Microsoft.Extensions.Configuration`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration?view=aspnetcore-2.1) (i.e., an `appsettings.json` file or environment variables).
+To split up the keys settings that are "safe" for check-in to source control and those that should remain secure, the NLU.DevOps tool splits the settings into the [`--service-settings`](Train.md#-e---service-settings) command line option, which points to a file that can be checked in to source control, and settings configured through [`Microsoft.Extensions.Configuration`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration?view=aspnetcore-2.1) (i.e., an `appsettings.local.json` file or environment variables).
 This document focuses on the latter.
 See [LUIS app configuration](LuisSettings.md) for details about the former.

 ## Configuring secrets for training

 At a minimum to get started, you must supply the [LUIS authoring key](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-keys) and authoring region to train a model with the NLU.DevOps CLI tools.

+Within an `appsettings.local.json` file use the following:

 ```json
 {
   "luisAuthoringKey": "...",